 Our corporate affairs are governed by our Articles and by the laws governing Cayman Islands corporations and companies engaging in drug development, marketing and sales businesses, as well as by the common law of the Cayman Islands.
 Certain rights and responsibilities of our shareholders, ADS holders and members of our board of directors under Cayman law are different from those that apply to a Delaware corporation.
 For example, Directors of Cayman Islands exempted companies are required to observe certain fiduciary duties.
 These duties are owed to the Cayman Islands company and include the duty to act in the best interests of the company and the shareholders as a whole.
 However, the fiduciary duties of a director of a Cayman Islands exempted company may not be the same as the fiduciary duties of a director of a U.S. corporation.
-In addition, controlling shareholders of U.S. corporations owe no fiduciary duties to minority shareholders, while shareholders.
+In addition, controlling shareholders of U.S. corporations owe fiduciary duties to minority shareholders, while shareholders (including controlling shareholders) of Cayman Islands companies owe no fiduciary duties either to the company or to other shareholders.